samjaing/ToyRobot/README.md

 - **REPORT** will announce the X,Y and orientation of the robot.
 - A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.

-## Instruction to complie the code.
+## Instruction to complie the code

+This application required framework **'Microsoft.NETCore.App', version '3.1.0'**.

 - **Linux Environment**
     * Execute BuildNRun.sh in a bash shell to compile and run the application.